 a weak immune system.

-FDA pregnancy category X. This medicine can harm an unborn baby or cause birth defects.
-Do not use acetohydroxamic acid if you are pregnant.
-Use effective birth control to prevent pregnancy while taking acetohydroxamic acid.
+FDA pregnancy category X. Lithostat can harm an unborn baby or cause birth defects.
+Do not use Lithostat if you are pregnant.
+Use effective birth control to prevent pregnancy while taking this medicine.
 Tell your doctor right away if you become pregnant or if you stop using birth control for any reason during treatment with this medicine.

 It is not known whether acetohydroxamic acid passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take Lithostat on an empty stomach, at least 1 hour before or 2 hours after a meal.

 This medicine is usually taken every 6 to 8 hours.
 Follow your doctor's instructions.